 Penn State is also proud of Tommy Ramos, who is an alumnus of the school.
 A six-time All-American, Ramos is credited with helping Penn State achieve its NCAA-record setting 12th national championship in 2007 and Big Ten title in 2008.

 The word “Commonwealth” has caused a great deal of confusion.
-The state where Ramos went to college – Pennsylvania – is often called a Commonwealth.
+The state where Ramos went to college – Pennsylvania – is also called a Commonwealth.
 But its legal status is that of a state.
 It will have 20 electoral votes in the upcoming Presidential election and all the national attention that flows from this influence.
 Puerto Rico is also referred to as a Commonwealth, but its legal status is that of a territory.
 It has no electoral votes.

 As a Pennsylvanian, Ramos could not participate in a Pennsylvanian Olympic team.
 As a Puerto Rican, he can participate in a Puerto Rican team.
 But he is not a full participant in his country’s proud democratic tradition, which is now on display for the world to see.